fairlydurable/useful-cmds/README.md

 You may have to give things permission to open other things through System Preferences.

+**make.sh** - Run the docs assembly process.
+This is Patrick's script that I updated to be more backward compatible and eliminate command-line flags.

 **rename** - Rename a bunch of files at once.
 Provide a source pattern, the replacement string, and the files to work on.

 ```